hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 * `network_interface.0.network_ip` - The internal ip address of the instance, either manually or dynamically assigned.

 * `network_interface.0.access_config.0.nat_ip` - If the instance has an access config, either the given external ip (in the `nat_ip` field) or the ephemeral (generated) ip (if you didn't provide one).

-* `network_interface.0.ipv6_access_config.0.external_ipv6` - The first IPv6 address of the external IPv6 range
-associated with this instance, prefix length is stored in externalIpv6PrefixLength in ipv6AccessConfig.
-The field is output only, an IPv6 address from a subnetwork associated with the instance will be allocated dynamically.

-* `network_interface.0.ipv6_access_config.0.external_ipv6_prefix_length` - The prefix length of the external IPv6 range.

 * `attached_disk.0.disk_encryption_key_sha256` - The [RFC 4648 base64](https://tools.ietf.org/html/rfc4648#section-4)
     encoded SHA-256 hash of the [customer-supplied encryption key]